Gastroenterology101.Com

 The Small Intestine - Duodenum - Jejunum - Ileum - TeachMeAnatomy

+Anatomically, the small bowel can be divided into three parts: the duodenum, jejunum, and ileum.
 In this article, we shall examine the anatomy of the small intestine – its structure, neurovascular supply, and clinical correlations.
 The anatomical divisions of the small intestine.
-Explore, cut, dissect, annotate and manipulate our 3D models to visualise anatomy in a dynamic, interactive way.

 What Is the Small Intestine’s Function? - Verywell Health